 As the crisis in Syria enters its 10th year, it has undoubtedly become the worst humanitarian crisis of our time.

-Over half a million people have been killed, and half of the population has been displaced, with nearly 6.2 million people displaced internally and over 5.6 million people seeking refuge in neighboring countries and beyond.
+Since the beginning of the crisis in Syria, over half a million people have been killed, and half of the population has been displaced, with nearly 6.2 million people displaced internally and over 5.6 million people seeking refuge in neighboring countries and beyond.
 It is estimated that more than 12.2 million people are in dire need of humanitarian assistance inside Syria.
 The massive influx of refugees has created a strain on Syria’s neighboring countries, which have been forced to deal with extreme economic pressures, overcrowded hospitals, shortages of basic public services, and growing resentment among host communities.

 In light of the unprecedented economic collapse in Syria, there has been a steep rise in hunger across the country, especially among children.
 At least 6.2 million children are at risk of being malnourished.